stevebuik/docker-roll/README.md

 ## Deploying using this image

-The initial use of this image was in Bitbucket pipelines but it can be used in any Docker environment.
+Has been tested/use in Bitbucket pipelines but it can be used in any Docker environment.

 **AWS Profiles**